Skip to main content

 Research synthesisLow evidenceSmall effect3 studies · 2 beneficial · 1 neutral · 0 harmful

-Across 3 studies, 2 reported small beneficial effects of vitamin D on reducing systolic blood pressure, while 1 found no significant effect.
-A 2025 meta-analysis showed a small but statistically significant reduction (MD: -2.83 mmHg), and a review in obese youths with low baseline vitamin D found a moderate beneficial effect.
-The evidence base is small and mixed, with benefit potentially limited to those with vitamin D deficiency or specific populations.
+Across 3 studies, 2 reported beneficial small-to-moderate effects of vitamin D supplementation on reducing systolic blood pressure, while 1 found no significant association.
+The most notable benefit was observed in a 2025 meta-analysis showing a small but significant reduction (MD: -2.83 mmHg, 95% CI [-5.47, -0.199], P=0.04).
+One review reported moderate beneficial effects specifically in obese youths with baseline vitamin D deficiency (<20 ng/mL).
+Dose and form data were inconsistently reported, though one study used 4,000 IU/day.

 Doses used in studies